jpourdanis/random-value-generator/README.md

 # random-value-generator

-Random-value-generator is a C# class libary for creating random values of many types.
+Random-value-generator is a C# class library for creating random values of many types.

 # code example